35 Black Interior Designers You Should Definitely Be Following on Instagram

 In addition to complete home makeovers, Ellen W. Interior Concepts offers a peek at another aspect of interior design on its Instagram account: the art of home staging.
 We're pretty sure that adding a stunning pink velvet sofa to the living room is a surefire way to seal any home-buying deal.
 A couple room makeovers we can't stop obsessing over: this baby nursery (do you see that crib canopy!?) and this funky, modern living room.

 Want a sneak peek inside some of the coolest workspaces?
 Follow Dani Arps, the design genius behind some of NYC's hottest tech startups, including SeatGeek, Venmo, and Gilt.
-All of the cozy nooks, plant-filled desks, and open layouts may just inspire you to rethink your own cubicle or home office.
+All of the cozy nooks, plant-filled desks, and open layouts may just inspire you to rethink your own home office.

 When you envision your dream home, do the words "minimalist" and "sophisticated" come to mind?
 If so, Ishka Designs is a must-follow for you.
 The team was started by Anishka Clarke and Niya Bascom, and this couple's path to interior design was untraditional (she worked in finance, he worked in photography and film).
 When they decided to join forces as a design duo, their effortlessly beautiful work proved them to be a natural fit for the design world.

 The best interior design requires a little risk-taking, right?
-Luckily, the interior design firm Forbes + Masters is lead by two fearless female designers, Tavia Forbes and Monet Masters.
+Luckily, the interior design firm Forbes + Masters is led by two fearless designers, Tavia Forbes and Monet Masters.
 Whether they're boldly hand-painting their own custom "wallpaper" (as shown in the bedroom above) or getting creative with wall trim, Forbes + Masters isn't afraid to bend traditional design rules.
 Follow them on Instagram to catch all of the before-and-afters.

 Joy Moyler is nothing short of a modern-day Renaissance woman.
 When she's not designing Adrian Brody's house (evidence above), she's sketching fashion designs, taking photos, or building installations.
 When you're in a creative rut, following along with Moyler's trips to source fabric and fashion-inspired illustrations are all the motivation you'll need.

 Crafter, creative director, and event guru Brandy Brown may not describe herself as an interior designer, but her gorgeous home is chock full of decor inspo.
 Her company Marabou Design is a go-to spot for affordable wall art, customizable party decor, and cute gift wrap.
-Fair warning: Her Instagram will make you want to redecorate and throw a huge party.
+Fair warning: Her Instagram will make you want to redecorate and throw a party.

 A New Jersey-based interior designer, Beth Diana Smith has a bold, eclectic style and a love for maximizing organization in the spaces she designs.
 From helping a client find a new dresser she adores to maintaining open shelves in her kitchen, this designer knows how to create a space that's both inspirational and organized.